alorence/django-modern-rpc/docs/source/2_advanced_features/system_methods.rst

 system.listMethods
 ------------------
+Return a list of all methods available.

 system.methodSignature
 ----------------------
+Return the signature of a specific method

 system.methodHelp
 -----------------

-Fortunately, these 3 reserved methods can be used with JSON-RPC protocol 2. django-modern-rpc implements these methods by default for both JSOn-RPC and XML-RPC protocols.
+Return the documentation for a specific method.

+These 3 system methods are available to both JSON-RPC and XML-RPC clients.

 system.multicall
 ----------------